“Okay, papa is over there, by the migrant camp. We didn’t pay for parking and there’s police around, so he stayed in the car. Let’s go…?”

 As long as we do get there, period.

-It’s another hot day in Nantes and I’m looking forward to cool off at the seaside.
+It’s another hot day in Nantes and I’m looking forward to cooling off at the seaside.
 I haven’t been to Saint-Michel—where I spent most of my summers with my grandparents as a kid—since last year.

 The thing is, going to Saint-Michel is a lot of work—and so is staying there for a few days.